Janet Reed: Biography

-That same year, she joined the New York City Ballet (NYCB), after accepting an invitation from Blanchine.
-Reed was cast by Blanchine in Neo-Classical ballets, such as Symphony in C and Serenade, and created the final act of Bourrée Fantasque for her.
+That same year, she joined the New York City Ballet (NYCB), after accepting an invitation from Balanchine.
+Reed was cast by Balanchine in Neo-Classical ballets, such as Symphony in C and Serenade, and created the final act of Bourrée Fantasque for her.

 In the 1953 revival of Lew Christensen's Filling Station, she portrayed a gas station attendant opposite Jacques d'Amboise.
 The following year, Reed was cast as the courtesan in Con Amore and the dance-hall girl in Western Symphony.
 She also had roles in Robbins' The Pied Piper, The Unicorn and The Manticore from John Butler, and Tally-Ho, Undertow, Dim Lustre, Waltz Academy, Pillar of Fire, Gala Performance, Graduation Ball, Mademoiselle Angot, Blue Beard, Pas de Quatre, Three Virgins and a Devil, Judgment of Paris, Ivesiana and Western Symphony.

 Reed was made NYCB's ballet mistress 1959, helping dancers such as Allegra Kent, Patricia McBride, Edward Villella, and Pacific Northwest Ballet founders Francia Russell and Kent Stowell improve their technique.
 Reed left the NYCB in 1964, retiring from performing dance to spend more time with her family.

 She taught at Bard College, Annandale-on-Hudson, New York, and then founded a school in the Hudson Valley.
 Reed was a United States Cultural Exchange Programs consultant recommending companies to represent American dance abroad.
 She moved to Seattle in 1974 to assist in the founding of Pacific Northwest Dance (the precursor to Pacific Northwest Ballet) and becoming its inaugural artistic director.

 Reed stayed at the company for the next two years, before resigning while experiencing declining health from overworking.
 She returned to teach at Pacific Northwest Dance not long after, remaining with the company until 1996.

 Personal life

 Reed was married to antiques dealer and interior designer Branson Erskine from 1946 until his death in 1994.
 They had a son and a daughter.
-Reed died in Seattle on February 28, 2000, of a stroke she suffered one week earlier.
+Reed died in Seattle on February 28, 2000, of a stroke she had had one week earlier.
 She was 83.
 A memorial service was held in her honor in April 2000.

 Legacy

-Anna Kisselgoff of The New York Times described Reed as "a petite redhead", while Carole Beers of The Seattle Times noted the dancer as having "piercing blue eyes".
-Encyclopædia Britannica wrote that she was noted for "her charm, vivacity, and flair for comedy" and not solely on her skill, and in her entry in The Oregon Encyclopedia, Martha Ullman West said Reed's "openness to new ideas, her pioneer work ethic, and her ability to reinvent herself in a variety of roles made her an ideal instrument for the choreographic creators of American ballet."
+Anna Kisselgoff of The New York Times described Reed as "A petite redhead", while Carole Beers of The Seattle Times noted the dancer as having "Piercing blue eyes".
+Encyclopædia Britannica wrote that she was noted for "Her charm, vivacity, and flair for comedy" and not solely on her skill, and in her entry in The Oregon Encyclopedia, Martha Ullman West said Reed's "Openness to new ideas, her pioneer work ethic, and her ability to reinvent herself in a variety of roles made her an ideal instrument for the choreographic creators of American ballet."